dffischer/pkgrepotools/aurbranch.md

     If an argument provides a file with the name _PKGBUILD_, it overwrites the choice of this option in regards of storage to the branch.
 The file chosen with this option will then only be used to generate the .SRCINFO, unless `-i` is also given.

   - `-i` _info_:
-    Select a file to include as _.SRCINFO_, instead of automatically generating one from the _PKGBUILD_ using mksrcinfo.
+    Select a file to include as _.SRCINFO_, instead of automatically generating one from the _PKGBUILD_ using `makepkg --printsrcinfo`.

     When automatically generating the file, changes in the time stamp included by mksrcinfo as a comment on the second line will be ignored.